 The major errors of omission: Of course, much has to be omitted in a film.
-But some omissions have significant consequences for the viewer’s understanding of what happened.
+But some omissions have significant consequences for the viewer’s understanding of what happened, both in the trial and in August of 1968.
 Some of these are:

 The case mounted by the defense featured a broad array of cultural and countercultural figures.
 The indictment criminalized the state of mind of the defendants, so the defense called as witnesses a variety of people who influenced their state of mind.
 Defense witnesses included Allen Ginsberg, Judy Collins, Norman Mailer, Timothy Leary, Pete Seeger, Phil Ochs, and many others.

 Journalists were beaten too.
 Dozens of reporters and photographers were struck by police batons and teargassed during the 1968 DNC protests.
 Photographers had equipment destroyed and had to surrender their film to police.
 Law enforcement made little distinction between protestors and journalists.
 The police attacks on journalists are an important element in understanding why the violence happened; any explanation has to include why journalists were police targets.

 A wide variety of groups were in Chicago in August ’68.
 Those in the crowds of demonstrators included groups such as Women Strike for Peace, Mathematicians for Peace, convention delegates, McCarthy volunteers, and a contingent of clergymen.
 Not all were young or hippieish; plenty were middle-aged folks and some were just bystanders.